-Below is a Python code example that connects to Oracle using ODBC driver.
-First we import the pyodbc module, then create a connection to the database, insert a new row, and read the contents of the EMP table while printing each row to the Python interactive console.
-If you have ever connected to any relational database from Python, you will easily understand the code as we describe each line.
-To execute the script, you can type this code directly in the interactive console or add the code to a file with the .py extension and run the file from the command prompt.
+Here's an example to show you how to connect to Access via Devart ODBC Driver in Python.
+First we import the pyodbc module, then create a connection to the database, insert a new row and read the contents of the EMP table while printing each row to the Python interactive console.
+To execute the script, you can type the code directly in the interactive console or add the code to a file with the .py extension and run the file from the command prompt.